Navigation

 Security of Supply

-EWE views its infrastructure as the backbone of its future business.
-This includes not only the secure supply of electricity and gas but also the expansion of broadband networks, which enables digital participation for people in the region.
+For EWE, a stable, secure, and high-performance infrastructure forms the backbone of its future business.
+This includes both the reliable supply of electricity and gas to customers as well as the expansion of high-speed broadband networks that enable digital participation across the region.

 Responsible Corporate Governance